 It is asking for comment from the community by 30 November.

 Take a look at the draft policy - it’s only five pages long and you can find it on the Council’s website

 Tell the Council about your concerns in writing by 30 November 2017

 **Deadline for the December 2017 newsletter is 20 November**

 As always, if you want point scores to be up to date in the newsletter and on this website, please get your trial results in to the Secretary by the deadline.
-We also love to receive photos, stories and anything else you think other members might be interested in.
+We also love to receive photos, stories and anything else you think members should know about.